 An individualized learning plan provides varied opportunities within a curriculum comprising tutorials, seminars, teaching, and formal courses.
 The fellowship includes protected time to pursue a mentored research project, and provides one-on-one mentoring from nationally recognized leaders in the field.

-Beginning in 2014-2015, we offer an optional pediatric track for those qualified applicants interested in receiving more pediatric training. (approximately 12-16 week/yr pediatrics).
+We offer an optional pediatric track for those qualified applicants interested in receiving more pediatric training. (approximately 12-16 week/yr pediatrics).

 We also offer a geriatric track, in which fellows are jointly interviewed for palliative care and geriatrics fellowships.
 In this track, fellows spend more of their time at Highland Hospital, our excellent UR affiliated community hospital with a geriatric focus.

 For consideration for the Hospice and Palliative Medicine Fellowship Program within the Division of Palliative Care, please apply using the ERAS website.

 Please note that all applicants must be a U.S. citizen, permanent U.S. resident, or a J1 Visa holder to apply to the Palliative Care Program.

 Fellowship Coordinator: Brenda Herrmann

 For more information regarding fellowship programs, please visit University of Rochester Medical Center Fellowship Programs.